Movies Opening Friday

 Kerns rating: HHHHH

-Best Picture nominee.
-Conflict is no stranger.
-Frances McDormand delivers a personal, powerful performances as Mildred, a divorced mother whose daughter was raped and set on fire seven months earlier.
-Furious that such a heinous crime never was solved, McDormand provides cruel, accusatory reminders on billboards near town, meant to embarrass the local police chief.
-In the hands of writer-director Martin McDonagh, the film gains intensity via its refusal to introduce or identify recognized villains.
-The screenplay — like the film, its key performances and McDonagh’s direction, all deserving awards consideration — is a mixture of wrenching drama and dark comic moments constructed with jaw-dropping surprises and twists.
+The film opens with conflict already in progress.
+Frances McDorman delivers a personal and powerful performances as Mildred, a divorced mother whose daughter was raped and incinerated seven months earlier.
+Furious that this heinous crime never was solved, McDorman provides cruel reminders on three billboards near town, meant to embarrass the local police chief.
+The signs: “Raped while dying,” “And still no arrests” and “How come, Chief Willoughby?”
+In the hands of writer-director Martin McDonagh, the film gains intensity through an intentional failure to introduce easily recognized villains.
+The screenplay is a mixture of wrenching drama and dark comic moments constructed with jaw-dropping surprises and twists.
+Also standing out is Sam Rockwell as Officer Dixon, whose immaturity and anger issues lead to even more violence even in defense of a friend.

 R: Violence, language and sexual references — Movies 16.